Learn more about the mission and work of FIA PTG:

 - Continue to engage with the CFTC on rule proposals related to swap execution/market structure.

 - Monitor for rule proposals related to new registration requirements for principal trading firms (Treasury, CFTC and SEC).

 - Continue to engage with Prudential Regulators on proposed changes to the Supplemental Leverage Ratio requirements.

-- Monitor CCP recovery and resolution developments – including variation margin gains haircutting, waterfall, and other issues (CFTC).
+- Monitor CCP recovery and resolution developments – including variation margin gains haircutting, waterfall, default auctions and other issues (CFTC).

-- Monitor for any developments on transaction tax (Administration).
+- Monitor for any developments on transaction tax (Administration) and carried interest (Treasury).

-- Monitor regulatory developments in digital asset markets and consider engagement where appropriate (CFTC, SEC, Administration).
+- Monitor regulatory developments in digital asset markets and consider engagement where appropriate (CFTC, SEC and Administration).